-- D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): - D8.
-List any other application requirements specific to transfer applicants: - D9.
-List application priority, closing, notification, and candidate reply dates for transfer students.
+- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): - D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-Priority Date Closing Date Notification Date Reply Date Rolling Admission
+D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall March 1 May 15 May 31
+D9 Fall March 1 May 15 May 31

-Winter
+D9 Winter

-Spring
+D9 Spring

-Summer
+D9 Summer

-D10.
-Does an open admission policy, if reported, apply to transfer students? \Box Yes \boxtimes No
+D10 Does an open admission policy, if reported, apply to transfer students?

-D11.
-Describe additional requirements for transfer admission, if applicable:
+D11 Describe additional requirements for transfer admission, if applicable: